 Since we have found support for several mechanisms explaining puzzling benefits choices, we now assess their relative importance.
-We do so by estimating a series of bivariate regressions that jointly estimate one equation for choosing a dominated health plan and another for foregoing the match, while allowing for correlation between the errors of the two equations.
-By including multiple mechanisms as regressors, we assess the importance of each one based on how they influence the model's fit to the data and the correlation between the errors.
-To fully capture each mechanism elicited in our survey, we include a full set of indicators for the responses to the relevant survey questions.
-Appendix G provides further details on the implementation of these models.
-Our main specification is a bivariate probit, so we measure model fit using the log likelihood ratio as well as the Akaike information criterion (AIC), which penalizes adding additional variables that offer little explanatory power.
-A mechanism that meaningfully improves model fit is important in explaining choices for a substantial share of the sample, suggesting what might be targeted.
+We do so with a series of bivariate regressions that jointly estimate one equation for choosing a dominated health plan and another for foregoing the retirement plan match, while allowing for correlated errors between the two equations.
+By including multiple mechanisms as regressors, we can assess the importance of each one based on how they influence the model's fit to the data and the correlation between the errors.
+To fully capture each an mechanism elicited in our survey, we include a full set of indicators for the responses to the relevant survey questions.
+For example, we include indicators for each possible response (including being unsure) to each of the three financial literacy questions.39 Appendix G provides details on the implementation of these models.
+Our main specification is a bivariate probit, so we measure model fit using the log likelihood ratio as well as the Akaike information criterion (AIC), which penalizes adding variables that offer little explanatory power.40 A mechanism that meaningfully improves model fit is important in explaining choices for a substantial share of the sample, suggesting what might be targeted.
 If a mechanism reduces the residual correlation in choices, then targeting it might affect choices in both domains.

 Our baseline regression includes controls for demographics, household income, job characteristics, expected health spending, and experimental arm.
-Compared to choices predicted by chance alone (i.e., no model), these baseline variables increase the log likelihood by 7.5%, as shown by the likelihood ratio index displayed for the top row of Panel A of Figure 11.
-Moreover, including the baseline variable leaves a correlation of 0.152 between the residuals of the regression equations, as shown in the top row of Panel B. We can strongly reject the null of no correlation (p = 0.003).
+Compared to choices predicted by chance alone (i.e., no model), these baseline variables increase the log likelihood by 7.5%, as shown by the likelihood ratio index displayed for the top row of Panel A of Figure 8.
+Moreover, adding the baseline variable leaves a correlation of 0.152 between the residuals of the regression equations, as shown in the top row of Panel B. We can strongly reject the null of no correlation (p = 0.003).

-Subsequent rows of Figure 11 show the impact of adding mechanisms to the baseline model.
+Subsequent rows of Figure 8 show the impact of adding mechanisms to the baseline model.
 Only slight improvements in model fit occur from controlling separately for liquidity, non-standard preferences in the form of payment aversion, or financial literacy, though we can statistically reject that any of these models are equivalent to the baseline based on likelihood ratio tests.
-The AIC also declines, indicating improved model fit.
+Adding them reduces the AIC, indicating improved model fit.
 The correlation between the residuals falls in each case, but the 95% confidence intervals still reject the null of zero correlation.
 Thus, these three mechanisms modestly help explain choices.